Ckopei/Unit-4-Game/README.md

 * Each crystal will always have a random hidden value between 1 - 12.

-* If the computer's generator number is a multiple of 10, a fifth button will appear that gives an automatic win on clicking it.
+* If the computer's generated number is a multiple of 10, a fifth button will appear that gives an automatic win on clicking it.